dimi-fn/Various-Data-Science-Scripts/MATLAB/README.md

 * MATLAB variables are case sensitive.
 They should start with a letter and contain only letters, numbers, and underscores

 * Save files: `save filename.mat`
+    * `.m` files are like .py files, whereas .mlx files (live scripts that contain the code, the output, and the formatted text together in the Live Editor) are like .ipynb files

 * If you add a semicolon to the end of a command, the result will not be displayed, however, the result of that command will be displayed in the Workspace window as usual.

 * MATLAB does not rerun previous commands in the Command Window (you need to repeat the command for any variable changes)

+* Use `format long` to display all decimal places

 **Built-in constants**:
 * pi (for π)